DecisionsDev/odm-rpa-invoicing-sample/README.md

 ### Invoke the Decision MetaBot from the Main RPA task

-Finally, we can now amend our [main loop](./assets/aa//My%20Tasks/Invoicing/Main%20with%20ODM%20metabot.atmx) calling ODM instead of prompting the user.
+Finally, we can amend our [main task](./assets/aa//My%20Tasks/Invoicing/Main%20with%20ODM%20metabot.atmx) calling ODM instead of prompting the user.
 The invocation of the MetaBot consists of mapping the task variables to/from input/output parameters of the MetaBot.